StuartMcleanOne/Tag-Genius/Casestudies/CASE_STUDY_3_Async_Architecture.md

 ### 1. Async is Not Optional for Long Tasks

 **Rule of Thumb:**
-- Task completes in < 30 seconds? → Synchronous OK
+- Task completes in < 30 seconds? â†’ Synchronous OK
-- Task completes in > 30 seconds? → Async required
+- Task completes in > 30 seconds? â†’ Async required
-- Task has external API calls? → Async recommended
+- Task has external API calls? â†’ Async recommended

 **This Project:**
-- 500 tracks × 5 sec/track = 2,500 seconds (42 minutes)
+- 500 tracks Ã— 5 sec/track = 2,500 seconds (42 minutes)
 - **Must** be async, no question

 ### 2. Job Status is Critical UX

 **Users Need to Know:**
-- ✅ Did the job start?
+- âœ… Did the job start?
-- ✅ Is it still running?
+- âœ… Is it still running?
-- ✅ When will it finish?
+- âœ… When will it finish?
-- ✅ Did it succeed or fail?
+- âœ… Did it succeed or fail?

 **Implementation:**
 - Database-backed status (`processing_log` table)